-After evaluating the nature of respondent's new violations, his significant disciplinary record, and other substantial factors refusal learn from his aggravating to past ----disciplinary experiences demonstrated disregard for his and clients' interests and for the ethics authorities -- we come to the inevitable conclusion that he has forfeited his privilege to practice law.
-We, therefore, recommend that he be disbarred. e.g., In re Harris, 182 N.J.
-594 (2005) (attorney See, disbarred for being a "persistent violator" and committing ethics violations in eleven separate matters, including lack of conduct, dishonest conductprejudicial to the diligence, administration of justice, knowingly disobeying the rules of a tribunal, using a misleading professional designation, failing to comply with R. 1:20-20 after a suspension, failing to safekeep property, and instituting frivolous litigation; prior admonition, three-month suspension, and six-month suspension).
+After evaluating the nature of respondent's new violations, his significant disciplinary record, and other substantial from his refusal to learn past aggravating factors \\ disciplinary experiences and demonstrated disregard for his clients' interests and for the ethics authorities -- we come to the inevitable conclusion that he has forfeited his privilege to practice law.
+We, therefore, recommend that he be disbarred.
+See, e.g., In re Harris, 182 N.J.
+594 (2005) (attorney disbarred for being a "persistent violator" and committing ethics violations in eleven separate matters, including lack of dishonest conduct, conduct prejudicial the to diligence, administration of justice, knowingly disobeying the rules of a tribunal, using a misleading professional designation, failing to comply with R. 1:20-20 after a suspension, failing to safekeep property, and instituting frivolous litigation; prior admonition, three-month suspension, and six-month suspension).